 - When what little is left of the tooth is black-looking because of an old root canal: Since these CAD/CAM restorations are all-porcelain and translucent, the darkness can show-through.
 In this circumstance, we might need to send off for a laboratory-made restoration that has an opaque substructure which will definitively hide the darkness underneath.

 Fillings without a drill?
-Air Abrasion technology in minimally invasive dental medicine
+Solea C02 Laser & Air Abrasion technology in minimally invasive dental medicine

 Air Abrasion.
 No More Drill?
 I’m thrilled!

 Many people fear the sound of the dental drill (technically called a handpiece) when they visit the dentist.
-These drills are used to remove cavities, old fillings, prepare teeth for crowns, veneers, etc. What if I told you that there exists a technology that doesn’t require the whining drill to accomplish some of these procedures?
-No, I’m not talking lasers, though they do exist and can circumvent the drill sometimes.
-I’m referring to a technology known as air abrasion.
+These drills are used to remove cavities, old fillings, prepare teeth for crowns, veneers, etc. What if I told you that there exists technologies that typically circumvent the whining drill to accomplish many filling procedures?
+We use two such technologies: A hard tissue Solea dental laser, and air abrasion.
+Both of these techs are used in our practice daily to “poof away” decay, typically without the need for numbing or a drill!

 Air abrasion technology being used to gently “puff away” a small cavity of a permanent molar tooth.
 Kinetic rather than mechanical energy is utilized to remove the problem, usually without the need for anesthesia or a drill.